VamuveTV/3DTrajMaster/README.md

 > **(1) Access to Our Internal Video Model**

 As per company policy, we may not release the proprietary trained model at this time.
-However, if you wish to access our internal model, please submit your request via [a shared document](https://docs.google.com/spreadsheets/d/1HL96IS33fyzrDeXTt3hJ80ZsnfRBzDoKh8wparoBAGI/edit?pli=1&gid=0#gid=0) we’ve provided, or directly send us [email](mailto:3dtrajmaster@googlegroups.com) for request.
+However, if you wish to access our internal model, please submit your request via (1) [a shared document](https://docs.google.com/spreadsheets/d/1HL96IS33fyzrDeXTt3hJ80ZsnfRBzDoKh8wparoBAGI/edit?pli=1&gid=0#gid=0) or (2) directly send us via email (`lemonaddie0909@gmail.com`) for request.
 We will respond to requests with the generated video as quickly as possible.
 Please ensure your request includes the following:

 1. Entity prompts (1–3, with a maximum of 42 tokens, approximately 20 words per entity)
 2. Location prompt
 3. Trajectory template (You can refer to the trajectory template in our released 360°-Motion Dataset, or simply describe new ones via text)

-You can also send a kind reminder to us via [email](mailto:3dtrajmaster@googlegroups.com) to upload the video.

 > **(2) Access to Publicly Available Codebase**